 Most open-source projects are designed to use the developer‘s computer’s current toolchain such as compiler, linker, and build tool.
 But the large centrally controlled projects that GN is designed for typically want a more hermetic environment.
-They will ensure that developers are using a specific compatible toolchain that is versioned with the code.
+They will ensure that developers are using a specific compatible toolchain that is versioned with the code

 As a result, GN expects that the project choose the appropriate version of GN that will work with each version of the project.
 There is no “current stable version” of GN that is expected to work for all projects.

-As a result, the GN developers do not maintain any packages in any of the various packaging systems (Debian, RedHat, HomeBrew, etc.).
-Some of these systems to have GN packages, but they are maintained by third parties and you should use them at your own risk.
+As a result, the GN developers to not maintain any packages in any of the various packaging systems (Debian, RedHat, HomeBrew, etc.).
+Some of these systems to have GN packages, but they are maintained by third parties and you should use at your own risk.
 Instead, we recommend you refer your checkout tooling to download binaries for a specific hash from Google's build infrastructure or compile your own.